Law Enforcement Priorities in Virginia

 With some police priorities, like DUI/DWI enforcement, it is more important to the officers to make an arrest and end a potentially dangerous situation rather than secure a conviction in court.
 This means that some innocent people might be overcharged out of what the officer sees as an abundance of caution.
 It also means that many marginal cases can be defeated in court by an experienced criminal laywer.

 The main problem with the criminal justice system is that we do not feel confident in giving judges, prosecutors and defense attorney’s discretion.
 For example, in Virginia the ability to defer, simply choose not to prosecute or choose not to convict when the state comes up with creative solutions is greatly diminished in comparison with some other local jurisdictions.
 This does not mean that every case should lead to a suspended imposition of sentence or deferred disposition.
 There are facts and circumstances in which a person commits a crime by the letter of the law, but their actions seem of outside of their normal character and their lifetime of hard work such that it would be in everyone’s best interests to not label them as a convicted criminal.

-Instead, it requires certain steps to be taken to ensure that their bad acts will never happen again.
-There are limited circumstances for them to happen in Virginia, but most notably Virginia has a great first offender program for people who are charged with first offense possession of marijuana or first offense possession of a Schedule 1 or 2 controlled substance.
+Instead, it requires certain steps to be taken to ensure that their bad acts will not happen again.
+There are limited circumstances for them to happen in Virginia, but most notably Virginia has a great first offender program for people who are charged with first offense possession of a controlled substance.
 However, similar dispossessions are not available with the first offense for shoplifting or even a first offense solicitation type case that can potentially be addressed with an intensive period of probation, community service or completion of required education.
 Instead people are convicted for offenses and those labels last forever in Virginia.

 Patrick Woolley Attorney At Law